xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 For our first trick, let's just try loading them into our working register, D0.
 It makes sense to use the same  idea  we used for Alloc; that is, make a load procedure that can load more than one size.
-We  also  want  to continue to encapsulate the  machine- dependent stuff.
+We  also  want  to continue to encapsulate the machine-dependent stuff.
 The load procedure looks like this:

 ```delphi
 {---------------------------------------------------------------}